ABOUT THIS PROJECT

-Phase One was the Renovation of the Jockey’s Club (the original Twin Spires area) and the addition of Jockey’s Club Suites, adding 66 new suites overlooking the track, each with the capacity to hold 25 people.
-The first and second floors of the Grandstand were also renovated.
-Phase One was completed in April 2003.
+Phase One was the renovation of the Jockey’s Club (the original Twin Spires area) and the addition of Jockey’s Club Suites, adding 66 new suites overlooking the track each with a capacity of 25 people.
+The first and second floors of the grandstand were also renovated.

 DINING & FOOD SERVICE AREAS